fd4s/fs2-kafka/docs/src/main/mdoc/consumers.md

 Deserializer.lift(bytes => IO.pure(bytes.dropWhile(_ == 0)))
 ```

-To support different deserializers for different topics, use `topic`.
+To support different deserializers for different topics, use `topic` to pattern match on the topic name.

 ```scala mdoc:silent
 Deserializer.topic[IO, String] {